Precision medicine and pharmacogenomics

 The future of pharmacogenomics

-Nonetheless, progress in this field points toward a time when pharmacogenomics may be part of routine medical care.
+Nonetheless, progress in this field points toward a time when pharmacogenomics will be part of routine medical care — at least for some drugs.